 Schedule

 Annual tasks are defined for the realisation of each of the 14 outcomes defined in Section 2.2.
+Regions of the table bounded in green have been added to indicate the period when an outcome reaches a mature ‘steady state’, with little further change in activity expected.

 Baseline Global Data Acquisitions